Oscar-P-E/ai-training-app/README.md

-# gAIns: AI Training App
+# gAIns - AI Training App

 _The intelligent training app for strength athletes and coaches._